Complete Program Listing

 Awards for Excellence

-The Awards for Excellence program recognizes outstanding Colorado nonprofit organizations by presenting them with cash awards for their impressive work to support the people of Colorado.
-In addition, El Pomar recognizes individuals for their outstanding contributions to the nonprofit sector.
-Since its inception in 1989, the Awards for Excellence program has provided more than $5.8 million in grant support to more than 700 nonprofit organizations throughout Colorado.
+The Awards for Excellence program recognizes outstanding Colorado nonprofit organizations by presenting them with grant dollars for their contributions to the nonprofit sector.
+Since its inception in 1989, the Awards for Excellence program has provided more than $6.5 million in grant support to more than 500 nonprofit organizations throughout Colorado.

 El Pomar Fellowship